dell/terraform-provider-powerscale/docs/resources/user.md

 page_title: "powerscale_user Resource - terraform-provider-powerscale"
 subcategory: ""
 description: |-
-  Resource for managing Users in PowerScale cluster.
+  This resource is used to manage the User entity of PowerScale Array.
+We can Create, Update and Delete the User using this resource.
+We can also import an existing User from PowerScale array.
 PowerScale User allows you to authenticate through a local authentication provider.
 Remote users are restricted to read-only operations.
 ---

 # powerscale_user (Resource)

-Resource for managing Users in PowerScale cluster.
+This resource is used to manage the User entity of PowerScale Array.
+We can Create, Update and Delete the User using this resource.
+We can also import an existing User from PowerScale array.
 PowerScale User allows you to authenticate through a local authentication provider.
 Remote users are restricted to read-only operations.

 ## Example Usage